Japan Center for Economic Research

 Advisory Board

-Lawrence J. Lau (Hong Kong, China): President and Vice-Chancellor, The Chinese University of Hong Kong
+Lawrence J. Lau (Hong Kong, China): Former Vice-Chancellor, The Chinese University of Hong Kong

-Wang Luolin (China): Special Adviser, Chinese Academy of Social Sciences
+Wang Luolin (China): Consultant, Chinese Academy of Social Sciences

 Il SaKong (Korea): Chairman and CEO, Korea International Trade Association